Muhammad Kamal Malik

 Muhammad Kamal Malik (محمد کمال ملک) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from May 2016 to May 2018.

 Political career

 He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-245 (Karachi-VII) in by-election held in 2016.
 He received 39,597 votes and defeated Shahid Hussain, a candidate of Pakistan Peoples Party (PPP).
-The seat became vacant after Nabil Gabol who won it in 2013 Pakistani general election vacated it after resigning from MQM.
+The seat became vacant after Nabil Gabol who won it in the 2013 Pakistani general election vacated it after resigning from MQM.